edcrewe/django-csvimport/README.txt

 where (model|foreign key field) is used to specify relations if again, you want to override what would be looked up from your models.

+If you have no real field names in your csv file, then you can use --mappings='none' and it will assume the fields are named col_1, col_2 ... etc.

 Admin interface import
 ----------------------